 When considering a sleep routine, lawyers should aim for 7 hours of sleep per night.
-This is the average hours of sleep an adult needs for proper cognitive function and overall well being.
+These are the average hours of sleep an adult needs for proper cognitive function and overall well-being.
 Before bed, disconnect from all technology and create a relaxing space.
 Light music and calming aromatics are a perfect way to set the tone for a restful night’s sleep.

 Stress happens to everyone

 It’s important for lawyers (and everyone) to know that stress happens.
 Whether it’s from work or home, stress can be inevitable.
 How we handle that stress is what makes the difference.
 It starts by identifying what is making you stressed and taking proactive steps to stop it.
 This may mean working up the courage to ask for help.
 Once a faux pas in the legal industry, stress management for lawyers and mental health awareness have become top of mind through the implementation of lawyer assistance programs or LAPS.

 The help is out there if you need it, it’s time to take it.

 Want a copy of this article?
 Download it for free!Download This Post